An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Summary statistics for dissemination trees

-Varying the receptiveness parameter $c$ (see \cref{fig:poisson-varyc}) yields similar dissemination-tree statistics as varying the expected mean degree.
-We again observe maxima in the longest-path length and the structural virality, likely due to larger receptiveness values favoring faster content spread, although these statistics have large standard deviations in this experiment.
-We observe evidence of a phase transition in the total number of content shares at the value of $c$ that we predicted on our analysis in \cref{sec:infodemic-analysis}.
-There also appears to be an accompanying phase transition in the dissemination-tree width.
+Varying the receptiveness parameter $c$ (see \Cref{fig:poisson-varyc}) yields similar dissemination-tree statistics as varying the expected mean degree.
+We again observe maxima in the longest-path length and the structural virality{.
+These maxima likely arise because larger receptiveness values favoring faster content spread, although the longest-path length and structural virality both have large standard deviations in this experiment.} We observe evidence of a phase transition in the total number of content shares at the value of {the receptiveness parameter} $c$ that we predicted {in} our analysis in \Cref{sec:infodemic-analysis}.
+There also appears to be an accompanying phase transition in the dissemination-tree width. {In these simulations, the content state is $x_0 = 0.5$.
+We observe qualitatively similar behavior with content states (e.g., $x_0 = 0.15$) that are closer to the boundary of opinion space but still in the infodemic regime.
+In our repository (see \url{https://github.com/hzinnbrooks/bounded-confidence-spreading-process/supplementary-figures}), we include analogous figures to \Cref{fig:poisson-varyk} and \Cref{fig:poisson-varyc} for such content states.}